kane16/JPlotLib/README.md

 and values
 - Grouping values by arguments
 - Choosing function for grouping values: MAX, MIN, SUM, AVG
-- Validation of proper inputs, type conversion and function application possibility
+- Validation of inputs, type conversion and aggregation type choice

+## API entry

+User of the library should use PlotDataBuilder as an entry.
+This class should be the used as the **only** way to assemble the PlotData object, as this way it's assured that input data, info and aggregation type are valid and suitable to the transformation user want to make.

 ## Licence